Small Bowel Capsule Endoscopy Procedure in New Jersey

 During the procedure, your physician will attach sensors to your abdomen.
 The sensors connect to a data recorder, which you will wear as a belt around your waist.
 Then, you will swallow a pill-sized camera with a small amount of water.
 The abdomen sensors will send images to the data recorder as it passes through the digestive system.
 You will be able to go home and take part in normal daily activities while still wearing the sensors and data recorder.
 After eight hours, you will return to the hospital to have the sensors and data recorder removed.

 Once the pill-sized camera has passed through your system, you will have an MRI.
 If you observe the capsule has not passed your system, you will have an X-ray to determine its location before given an MRI.
+Complications are rare, but if they occur, they may include a capsule that has not passed.
+You must not have an MRI scan until the capsule has passed.
+Your physician will be able to provide you with additional information before your procedure day.

-Other Types of Procedures
+Other Types of Gastrointestinal Diagnostic Procedures

 Other types of procedures include barium x-ray exams, CAT scans and MRIs.
 Your physician will discuss which type of procedure is best for you.